BrylliDTU/BrylliDTU.github.io/about.markdown

 # External sources

-Here you can find the source for the NFL schedule [NFL Schedule][nflSchedule]
+Here you can find the source for the NFL schedule [regular season][nflSchedule]

 [nflSchedule]: https://operations.nfl.com/gameday/nfl-schedule/creating-the-nfl-schedule/#:~:text=THE%20ANATOMY%20OF%20THE%20NFL%20SCHEDULE&text=Every%20team%20will%20play%2017,games%20in%20the%202023%20season